Servo Controls

 ARC displays a standard configuration dialog for configuring servos across all robot skills.
 This manual will explain how to configure a servo (even multiple servos) to be moved from a robot skill.
 In this example, we will use a vertical servo robot skill, although this procedure applies to any robot skill that uses servos.
 Many robot skills use servos, including WiiMote, MYO, Camera, and dozens more...

-The servo interface menu is standard across all robot skills using servos in their respective configuration menu.
+The servo interface menu is standard across all robot skills using servos in their configuration menu.
 This menu will be displayed when selecting a servo in a robot skill's configuration.
 By default, you can choose the port and EZB for the servo, the MIN position value, and the MAX position value.
 You may also select the checkbox to invert the direction.

 Advanced Servo Interface Menu

 This new menu will display when the advanced button is pressed on the standard interface menu.
 This advanced menu allows the user to specify additional options and add multiple servos to an option.
-Press the Advanced button to add multiple servos or configure advanced settings.
+Press the Advanced button to add various servos or configure advanced settings.

 *Note: Hover your mouse cursor over the blue question marks to read about advanced options.
 Many advanced options require hardware support to work.
 So, by default, they are set to -1, which means ignore.